leihanitaylortabanera/leihanitaylortabanera.github.io/essays/my-interests-in-software-engineering.md

 ## Leveling Up As An Engineer

-So back to the original premise; why is being one of the club officers so difficult?

 And the final answer - it's supposed to be difficult, and it's supposed to challenge you, just like everything else that humans do that is difficult: programming, engineering, engaging in relationships, pondering the universe, etc.